usmanhameed2017/al-raad/README.md

 - Ensured responsive layout and dynamic rendering of Tafseer cards using Framer Motion animations to improve UI feedback and appearance.

+📅 8th August, 2025

+- Today, I worked on implementing Cloudinary’s `upload_large` function to handle large video file uploads.

+- Initially, it didn’t work as expected and was returning `undefined`.
+After some investigation, I discovered that the `upload_large` function doesn’t directly support the **await** syntax out of the box.
+This was causing the unexpected behavior.

+- After extensive debugging and trial and error, I figured out that wrapping the `upload_large` call inside a **Promise** allowed me to properly handle the async behavior.
+This way, I was able to successfully extract the `secure_url` from the response once the upload was completed, enabling large video uploads without any issues.

+- To further improve the frontend experience, I applied Cloudinary transformation parameters:

+- **q_auto:good** → for automatic, high-quality compression.

+- **br_500k** → to set a target bitrate of `500kbps` for smoother streaming.

+- **f_auto** → to automatically deliver the optimal video format for the user’s browser.

+- These optimizations ensure that videos on the frontend are fully optimized and compressed, loading instantly and playing smoothly without delays.

+- I feel really confident after discovering such complexity in file uploads, especially when uploading to a cloud-based service and having to apply additional optimization for the best user experience.

 ---

 ### ⚙ Setup Installation